ioccc-src/winner/2018/ferguson/README.md

-There is obviously a reason `38` is the chosen size but the only hints I provide are those in **[How it works](#how)** and specifically an Easter egg I referenced there (it's *not the only Easter egg* but it's the only Easter egg I won't spoil; yes this ironically and amusingly means I've left a rotten egg somewhere!).
+There is obviously a reason `38` is the chosen size but the only hints I provide are those in **[How it works](#how)** and specifically an Easter egg I referenced there (it's *not the only Easter egg* but it's the only Easter egg I won't deobfuscate; yes this ironically and amusingly means I've left a rotten egg somewhere!).

 The Makefile simplifies how to reconfigure this value with the variable